arselzer/jscss/README.md

 ## Syntax

-JsCSS can magically differentiate JavaScript and CSS (hopefully, using one big Regex).
+JsCSS can differentiate between JavaScript and CSS (hopefully, using one big Regex).

-This makes it possible to mix both languages in an intuitive way.
+This makes it possible to mix both languages in a quite useful way.
-A special preprocessor like Sass and LESS is not needed.
-JavaScript is the preprocessor.
+It's like LESS or Sass, only: JavaScript is the preprocessor.

 Within CSS expressions, `|` can be used to create JavaScript zones.
-They will be eval'd (literally) like JavaScript.
+They will be executed and the output will be merged with the CSS.

 ## Example